taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ### Page 3

-Majhee stands in her office, seemingly floating in the center of a giant transparent human eye made of light.
-The light model of the eye is exquisitely detailed, and a section of the retinal layer is blown up for closer inspection.
+Majhee stands in her office, seemingly floating in the center of a giant transparent bacteria made of light.
+The light model of the bacteria is exquisitely detailed, and a section of the nucleoid is blown up for closer inspection.
 Majhee's fingers are raised in a well-practiced yet complicated gesture.
 Her face is darkened with barely contained rage.

 Off panel: "Majhee, you can't *scoop* the *Space Consortium*..."

-Majhee: "For the last time, it's not scooping if I'm making everything freely accessible!"
+Majhee: "For the last time, Marcia, it's not scooping if I'm making everything freely accessible!"

 We see Marcia Netto, President of the Laboratório Nacional de Biociências e Saúde Pública, in Majhee's doorway, rubbing her forehead with exasperation: "You know what I mean.
 They are *determined* to make money off eSyrup applications, and when you post your lab's developments online under a Creative Commons license, you make that application of eSyrup tech *unpatentable*."